timeplus-io/docs/docs/destination.md

 2. You can also use other data integration tools to move data.
-For example, using AirByte to load latest data from Timeplus table, then move them to Snowflake or other destinations.
+For example, using AirByte to load the latest data from Timeplus table, then move them to Snowflake or other destinations.

 ```mermaid
 flowchart LR